edulazaro/larascraper/README.md

 Larascraper splits fetching from parsing: a Scraper orchestrates the request, a Crawler turns the document into data, and a Spider drives many of them concurrently over a whole source.
 Two drivers, a browser one built on Puppeteer for pages that need JavaScript or interaction, and a plain HTTP one for everything else.

-Larascraper is the scraping layer behind crowd.legal, where it scrapes official state gazettes worldwide and reads the judicial documentation centre (CENDOJ): captcha-gated PDF viewers, scanned rulings with no text layer, and search forms that may or may not return results.
+Larascraper is the scraping layer behind crowd.legal, where it scrapes official state gazettes worldwide: captcha-gated PDF viewers, scanned documents with no text layer, and search forms that may or may not return results.
 Released under MIT.

 ## Quick start